 Even though I talk to clients extensively, and have tons of information on my website about the subject, sometimes clients have a completely different experience in mind when they show up.
 On some level this would make me feel like I failed-- in the sense that I have not communicating properly with the client.
 Perhaps I didn't ask the right questions and clearly set expectations. --Or maybe, the client really didn't understand what boudoir photography really was about, from the git-go.
 Let's take a look...

 So, that leads us to the question-- What is the definition of boudoir photography?
-Well, you can search the interwebs, but its sort of tough to find an exact definition.
+Well, you can search the interwebs, but its sort of tough to find an exact boudoir definition.
+Today we'll attempt to define boudoir.
 Google grabs their default definition from The Knot (a wedding website)-- which may not be exactly the best source of photography information.

 I guess maybe... that's sorta... kinda... in the ballpark --But not really.
 Hmm... so if Google isn't hitting the nail on the head, what hope do any of us have?